fluid-project/eleventy-plugin-fluid/README.md

 };
 ```

-This helper is a wrapper for [`i18n.enhance11tydata`](https://github.com/sgissinger/eleventy-plugin-i18n-gettext#i18nenhance11tydataobj-locale-dir).
+This helper ensures that the `locale`, `lang`, and `langDir` data are set for the directory of content.

 #### Disabling String Translation